- Accreditation

 New Graduate Student Employment

-Graduate School Orientation – The in-person Graduate School orientation will be Monday, January 8, 2024, from 9am – 4pm on Clemson's main campus in the Humanities Hall.
-Check-in is from 8-9am.
-Registration will open December 1, 2023.
-Please review the information with Graduate School to register for this event
+Graduate School Orientation – The in-person Graduate School orientation will be announced soon.
+Please review the information with the Graduate School for more information and to register for this event

 Graduate Virtual Orientation: Mandatory for all NEW Graduate students.
-The on-line Graduate Virtual Orientation Program module must be completed by Mid-February and can be found on the Graduate School's Orientation website.
+The online Graduate Virtual Orientation Program module can be found on the Graduate School's Orientation website.

 Secondly, Once you completed the New Student To Do List, the Next Steps before classes begin for your onboarding are very important.
-Be sure to review this information as it includes steps on how to register for courses, how to update your immunization and more important onboarding information.
+Be sure to review this information as it includes steps on how to register for courses, how to update your immunization and, more importantly, onboarding information.

 If you are an international student, please carefully read through the International Student Arrival Guide, listed under "First Things First."